 The Plucky Puppy Team

-Cindy Wang is Dog*Tec Dog Walking Academy certified and holds a Certificate in Behavior Consultation and Training from the Dog Training Internship Academy.
-She currently offers training, walking, and pet sitting services.
+Cindy Wang, CBCT is Dog*Tec Dog Walking Academy certified and holds a Certificate in Behavior Consultation and Training from the Dog Training Internship Academy.
 A lifelong dog-lover, she volunteered walking shelter dogs as a kid, in college, and most recently as an adult at the San Francisco SPCA.
 She has two years experience walking two off-leash packs of dogs every day.
 Cindy loves helping dogs learn and seeing them have fun.
 She and her husband are the proud parents of Cocoa, a ball-crazy, brindle Dachshund-Boston terrier mix.

 Joanna Meleiro, CTC unexpectedly found her calling while photographing adoptable dogs for local rescues several years ago.
 She became fascinated by the process of making the dogs feel comfortable and happy in front of the camera so their personalities could shine for potential future families.
 After adopting one of her models, complete with a long list of behavior challenges, she dove into the science of animal learning and quickly changed her career plans.
 She's currently a second year student at The Academy For Dog Trainers and plans to focus on working with the fearful and worried dogs after graduating in 2016.